 What are the alternatives for investing indirectly in SpaceX?

-Even though it is not possible to buy SpaceX shares directly through a standard broker, several alternatives can provide indirect exposure before the IPO.
+Even though it is not possible to buy SpaceX shares directly through a standard broker, several alternatives make it possible to gain indirect exposure before the IPO.

-For private investors, the most practical route today remains certain specialist funds or investment vehicles that already hold exposure to SpaceX’s capital.
+For retail investors, the most practical option today remains investing through certain specialist funds or vehicles that already have exposure to SpaceX’s capital.

-Also worth reading: Which are the best brokers for buying ETFs?
+Also read: What are the best brokers for buying ETFs?

-#1 - Funds exposed to SpaceX: the real retail access point
+#1 - Funds with exposure to SpaceX: the real retail route

 This is probably the most realistic option for the general public.